variablenix/ansible.mailstack/README.md

 |:-----:|

 ### Dovecot
-This Playbook makes use of Ansible Vault to encrypt and store our dsync replication password string in a variable named `doveadm_password`.
+The Dovecot role configures LDAP authentication and [dsync](https://wiki2.dovecot.org/Tools/Doveadm/Sync) for [replication](https://wiki.dovecot.org/Replication) between 2 IMAP hosts.
+Ansible Vault is used to encrypt and store the dsync replication password string in a variable named `doveadm_password`.
 The following can be used to create the encrypted variable string.

 `ansible-vault encrypt_string 'secretpw' --name 'doveadm_password'`

-#### Replication
-By default this role uses [dsync](https://wiki2.dovecot.org/Tools/Doveadm/Sync) for [replication](https://wiki.dovecot.org/Replication) between 2 Dovecot hosts.
-The role makes use of Ansible Vault to encrypt and store our dsync replication password string in a variable named `doveadm_password`.
-The following can be used to create the encrypted variable string.

-`ansible-vault encrypt_string 'secretpw' --name 'doveadm_password'`

-Since replication password is encrypted using Ansible vault, passing `--ask-vault-pass` is required.
+Since the replication password is encrypted using Ansible Vault, passing `--ask-vault-pass` is required.

 ##### Run Playbook with Ansible Vault for dsync replication (verify with check-diff mode first)
 `ansible-playbook main.yml --check --diff --ask-vault-pass`